ahenrie/Adv-Python/CS3270/Module7 - Threads and Such/README.md

 Length of full data dataframe:  99516
 Length of filtered pandas fetched dataframe:  22359
 ```
-The first length is the data that is fetched and processed asynchronsouly and with the help of multithreading.
-The second is the CSV into a dataframe and the last is the filtered CSV dataframe.
+The first length is the data that is fetched and processed asynchronously with the help of multiprocessing.
+The second is the CSV loaded into a DataFrame, and the last is the filtered DataFrame.

 ## Conclusion